Tanjong Datu (state constituency)

 Tanjong Datu is a state constituency in Sarawak, Malaysia, that has been represented in the Sarawak State Legislative Assembly since 1991.

 The state constituency was created in the 1987 redistribution and is mandated to return a single member to the Sarawak State Legislative Assembly under the first past the post voting system.

 History

-As of 2020, Tanjong Datu has a population of 16,026 people.
+As of 2025, Tanjong Datu (including Lundu area) has a population of 46,187 people.

 Polling districts

 According to the gazette issued on 31 October 2022, the Tanjong Datu constituency has a total of 15 polling districts.